Meditation Timer

 Mindfulness meditation has a growing evidence base since the original Mindfulness-Based Stress Reduction (MBSR) Program developed by Jon Kabat-Zinn of the 1970s.
 Repeated peer-reviewed research results have consistently shown that meditation practice in regular use lowers cortisol levels (the main stressing hormone), enhances emotional control by thickening the prefrontal cortex, lowers the default mode network (the part of the brain linked to mind-wandering and rumination), and/or increases the quality of sleep.
 A meta-analysis study published in JAMA Internal Medicine discovered that mindfulness meditation programs resulted in moderate levels of improvement in anxiety, depression and pain.
 Most importantly, these advantages were discovered at the low levels of up to 8 minutes a day, which is far much more feasible by most individuals.

-Combining Meditation and Physical Recovery.
+Combining Meditation with Physical Recovery

 Meditation and high intensity exercises are good companions.
 It is recommended to do a 5-10 minutes seated meditation following a HIIT workout or Tabata session to jumpstart the process of restoring a parasympathetic (rest-and-digest) state to your nervous system, thereby quickening the recovery process and shortening the residual stress response.
 Meditation also works well alongside work periods: experiment with 10 minutes of meditation followed by a ten-minute deep focus period in our Pomodoro Timer and you will feel the difference in the quality of your concentration when you are calm before you start working.